sholsapp/gallocy/DESIGN.md

 This region of memory must also be synchronized between processes running the shared application.
-This region of memory's *consistenty model* need not be the same as the model used to maintain the the *shared page table* from the previous section.
+This region of memory's *consistenty model* need not be the same as the model used to maintain the *shared page table* from the previous section.

 ### coherency